 If you have not considered creating a digital estate plan, now is the time to do so.
 Contact a skilled Wisconsin estate planning attorney to assist you.

 To discuss your overall estate plan with an experienced lawyer, please do not hesitate to call us at (608) 268-5751 today.
 At Krause Donovan Estate Law Partners, LLC, our knowledgeable Madison estate planning lawyers can help you create an overall estate plan that fits your specific needs.
 We assist clients throughout Wisconsin with wills, trusts, health care documents, powers of attorney, probate matters, and a host of other estate planning tools.
-To schedule a free consultation with a committed estate planning attorney, contact Krause Donovan Estate Law Partners, LLC through our website.
+To schedule a consultation with a committed estate planning attorney, contact Krause Donovan Estate Law Partners, LLC through our website.

 Protecting the Financial Health of a Surviving Spouse in Wisconsin, Wisconsin Probate & Estate Planning Lawyer Blog, August 21, 2012